 Under Delaware law, dividends to stockholders may be made only from the surplus of a company, or, in certain situations, from the net profits for the current fiscal year or the fiscal year before which the dividend is declared.
 We have initiated and paid a quarterly dividend on our Class B common stock from November 2006 through May 2015.
 Our ability to pay dividends in the future will depend on our financial results, liquidity and financial condition.
-We currently do not anticipate declaring or paying dividends subsequent to the May 2015 dividend in the foreseeable future.
+We currently do not anticipate declaring or paying dividends in the foreseeable future.